Barcelona Introduction Walking Tour, Barcelona

 Barcelona Introduction Walking Tour (Self Guided), Barcelona

-According to legend, Barcelona was founded by mythological Greek hero Hercules on one of his expeditions, when his boats were hit by a storm.
-The first 8 boats managed to escape without damage, but the 9th one was lost at sea.
+According to legend, Barcelona was founded by the mythological Greek hero Hercules on one of his expeditions, when a storm hit his boats.
+The first eight boats managed to escape without damage, but the ninth was lost at sea.
 Hercules found his lost friends some days later on the coast, all safe and sound.
-The crew was taken by the beauty of the coastal landscape, and so they decided to stay.
-It was there, on that coast that Hercules and his men founded a city which they called “Barca Nona” or the “Ninth Ship”.
+The boat's crew, taken by the beauty of the coastal landscape, decided to stay.
+On that coast, Hercules and his men founded a settlement that they called “Barca Nona” or the “Ninth Boat”.

-Somewhere around year 15 BC, the Romans established a military camp here, on the hill adjacent to the contemporary city hall.
-Back in the Middle Ages, Barcelona merged with the Kingdom of Aragon to become its economic and administrative center and, later on, became the capital of the Principality of Catalonia.
-During that period Barcelona established itself as an economic and political center of Western Mediterranean.
-The city's Gothic Quarter bears witness to the splendor enjoyed by the city between the 13th and 15th centuries.
+Somewhere around the year 15 BC, the Romans established a military outpost – on the hill adjacent to the present-day city hall.
+In the Middle Ages, Barcelona merged with the Kingdom of Aragon as its economic and administrative center and later established itself as the capital of the Principality of Catalonia.
+Between the 13th and 15th centuries, Barcelona emerged as the Western Mediterranean's financial and political hub.
+The city's Gothic Quarter bears witness to the splendor of that period.

 How it works: Download the app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store to your mobile phone or tablet.
 The app turns your mobile device into a personal tour guide and its built-in GPS navigation functions guide you from one tour stop to next.
 The app works offline, so no data plan is needed when traveling abroad.